A unifying Bayesian framework for adversarial robustness: Distinctness of the Reactive and Proactive Predictive Distributions

-\paragraph{Strategy 1: Reactive Defense.} Suppose that the model is trained on a single clean data pair $\mathcal{D} = \{(x_1, y_1)\}$.
-Upon observing the possibly corrupted covariate $x'$, the robust posterior predictive distribution (PPD) in equation (1) from the main paper can be written as
+\paragraph*{Strategy 1: Reactive Defense.} Suppose the model is trained on a single clean data pair $\mathcal{D} = \{(x_1, y_1)\}$.
+Upon observing the possibly corrupted covariate $x'$, the robust PPD in equation (1) from the main text can be written as

 In this setup, the posterior on the parameter is Gaussian, $p(\theta \mid \mathcal{D}) = \mathcal{N}(\theta; \mu_{\text{RE}}, v_{\text{RE}})$, with

 The posterior $p(x \mid x')$ for the latent clean covariate is also Gaussian, with mean $\mathbb{E}[x \mid x'] = \lambda x'$ and variance $\operatorname{Var}(x \mid x') = \tau^2$, where